BUSINESS & STRESS MANAGEMENT TIPS

 Effective communication is an essential component of a successful company.

-stakeholders.
-You may do this in many different ways including in person, in meetings, through phone calls, by text, by email, through social media and the many other
+In your role you may need to communicate with a wide range of people including your team, colleagues, shareholders, customers, suppliers, the media and many other stakeholders.
+You may do this in many different ways including in person, in meetings, through phone calls, by text, by email, through social media and the many other ways that are available.

 So how are your business communication skills?
 Here are some areas for you to reflect on and some ideas for you to try:

 Use the most appropriate form of communication.
 There are so many different ways to communicate but do you ever stop and think about the best way to communicate?
 You may send an email on a very sensitive issue when it would be better to have a face to face meeting, you may update your team individually on a company development when it would be better to update them all together at a team meeting or you may send a potential new customer a text message when it would be much more professional to phone them and follow up by email.
 Consider using the most appropriate form of communication for each interaction.

 Give people your time.
 How often do you really give people your time at work?
 You may avoid having conversations because you are too busy, you may spend your day rushing from one meeting to another, you may be checking your phone when you are in a team meeting or you may be answering your emails without really reading them.
 Give people your time and you will be surprised how different your business relationships will be.

 Consider the other person's perspective and find common ground.
 Do you approach communication from your own perspective?
 It is very easy to approach conversations and communication from your own perspective and then find that the communication is not going very well.
 We are all different so before communicating try considering the other person's perspective and where they are coming from and be interested in them.
 This will make it easier to find common ground and improve the communication.